Vilos92/pimpmyprose/README.md

 + Clear form on page reload
 + Have a Prose of the day, to get responses from people
 + Bootstrap glyphicon for upvote and downvote
++ Tag other users to pimp your prose (users you are following?)
++ Share link on reddit

 # For Server
 + Need to install haystack and Whoosh (use pip)